 The goal is simple: create a visually appealing Twitter feed that your audience wants to follow and interact with.
 And, don’t forget to write tweets in your brand voice.
 Brands like Grammarly and Innocent Drinks quickly stand out on account of their unique voice – you can too!

 Our case studies on the four brands above make it crystal clear: you don’t need too many tweets to stay on top of your audience’s mind.
 1-2 tweets daily or one tweet every other day work best.
-It’s okay to take it to 3 tweets in a day too.
-But, increase your tweet frequency only when there’s something you have to say or when there’s a relevant hashtag that’s trendy as Innocent Drinks did.
+Of course, it’s okay to take it to 3 tweets in a day too.
+But, increase your tweet frequency only when there’s something you have to say or when there’s a relevant hashtag that’s trendy, as Innocent Drinks did.

-Whatever tweeting frequency you settle on, make sure you aren’t adding to the clutter.
-Aim to always add value instead.
+Whatever tweeting frequency you settle on, ensure you aren’t adding to the clutter.
+Aim always to add value instead.

 One last question before we wrap this up.
 How much tweeting is too much?
 Tweeting too much typically means you aren’t sharing high-quality content.
 In that case, it doesn’t make sense to tweet so much since you should always be aiming to share valuable content.

-What’s more, the idea behind consistent tweeting is to stay on your audience’s mind – educating them, entertaining them.
-If you are tweeting way too much you might end up doing just the opposite – frustrating your followers with a tweet overload.
+What’s more, the idea behind consistent tweeting is to stay on your audience’s mind – educating them, and entertaining them.
+If you are tweeting way too much, you might end up just the opposite – frustrating your followers with a tweet overload.

 So, it’s best to start with 1-2 tweets daily.
-If you have to turn up your tweet volume, aim for three tweets per day at most.
+If you have to turn up your tweet volume, aim for three daily tweets at most.